 - Learning to Say No. This can easily fall into the point above, but with this tip we’re really referencing social activities and other commitments outside of class.
 Learn to say no to things.
 If you were to write out a list of everything you do in a week and how much time is spent on each task/activity/event, you should be able to clearly see what is taking up most of your time and decide if that is worth the time you’re putting in or if it could be reallocated to some of the other things you have to do.

 One of the first things that goes when students are stressed is sleep.
 All-nighters, late-night cram sessions–while these may give you some extra hours in the day, you’re only adding to your stress, not helping it.
 Not to mention, the work you get done within those hours of the night typically take longer to accomplish because you aren’t as alert as you would be with a good night’s sleep.

-Make sure you are getting the rest you need.
-This will help relieve some of that stress you have allowed to build up during the day.
+Make sure you’re getting the rest you need.
+This will help relieve some of any stress that’s built up during the day.

 CAUTION: Don’t use this as an escape from your stress.
 Some students take this to the extreme and sleep too much, not getting anything accomplished.
 This should be a healthy balance of getting the sleep you need and working hard while you are awake.
 Aim for that recommended 8 hours of sleep at the appropriate time.

 They say your sleep should align with the clock of the sun.
-Going to sleep closer to when the sun is going down than when it is about to rise is a good rule to follow.
+Going to sleep closer to when the sun is going down than when it’s about to rise is a good rule to follow.

 6) Eat Well

 What often accompanies those late-night cram sessions or all-nighters?
 Junk food.
 Junk food does not give your body the nutrients it needs to remain energized.
 It slows the body down and makes you more tired.